learn-co-curriculum/phase-1-context-explicit-setting/README.md

 When we first wrote a record-oriented program, we wrote functions in the style of `intro`.
 They took the record *as an argument*.
-In fact, if we look at the `solution` branch for the previous lesson, we'll see that multiple functions have the same, first parameter: `employee`, the record.
-Your solutio probably has a similar repetition.
+In fact, if we look at the `solution` branch for the previous lesson, we'll see that multiple functions have the same first parameter: `employee`, the record.
+Your solution probably has a similar repetition.

 ```js